Should you have any questions, please contact Ayesha and Kariane, your 2017 Chargée d’Affaires, at email@example.com.

 What do I need to do to prepare for this year’s conference?

-Delegates are expected to research their country’s relevant health policies on this year’s conference theme.
-Delegates will be required to submit a one-page position paper that briefly outlines the position of their assigned roles on the topic of sexual health.
-In addition to registering to be the ambassador to the WHO of a specific country, participants can also register to be a journalist as part of the MonWHO media team, to represent a Non-Governmental Organization (NGO) or to act as a representative of a pharmaceutical or medical supplies company.
+Delegates are expected to research their country/pharmaceutical company/NGO/corporation/media source’s relevant health policies on their crisis committee’s theme.
+Delegates will be required to submit a one-page position paper that briefly outlines the position of their assigned roles on the topic of their committee.

 As the conference date approaches, we will make available to you, through our website, several documents that will help you prepare for the conference.
 These documents will include a background guide that will provide you with information regarding this year’s theme, a document describing what to expect at a MonWHO conference, and our rules of procedure document (which is complemented by short training videos), meant to orient you to the language and procedures of debate and resolutions writing.
 In addition, we host training sessions for delegates before committee sessions begin.